airpair/hyper-is-docker-secured/post.md

 - When you run Docker containers, you may be running **uncertainly safe** Images.
 - Your containers may be [uncertainly isolated](https://zeltser.com/security-risks-and-benefits-of-docker-application/).

-Although Docker Inc. is putting a lot of efforts toward security, it may sound scary, giving sense to the need for better isolation.
+Although Docker Inc. is putting a lot of efforts toward security, it may sound scary, giving sense to the need for better isolation in case of multi-tenant applications.

 ![Hybrid Infrastructure by Docker](https://s3-us-west-1.amazonaws.com/bloghyper/post1/docker.png)